elenihatzidis/424-web-example/README.md

 ##Conflict on ConflictBranch
 This section is now different on the conflictBranch as soon as we save, close, add, and commit it.

+##Method
+How will we resolve this conflict, since the "base" now has a conflict in it?

 <!doctype html>